A Unifying Variational Perspective on Some Fundamental Information Theoretic Inequalities: Applications

 In accordance with Theorem \ref{CAL_thm1}, we can determine $g^*$ and $f_{\scriptscriptstyle Y_2}^*$ to enforce the first-order variation to be zero:

 Taking into account (\ref{wire_eq7_1}), it follows further that

-Since the equation in (\ref{wire_eq8_1}) is a linear function of $y$ and $Y^*_2$ is a Gaussian random variable, therefore, $X^*$ is also a Gaussian random variable.
+Since $\mathbb{E}[X^*|Y_2^*]$, the MMSE estimator, is a linear function of $y$ and the channel is corrupted with additive Gaussian noise, it is necessary that $X^*$ is a Gaussian random variable.
 Based on Theorem \ref{CAL_thm2}, it can be verified that the second-order variation is nonnegative.
-Moreover, due to the convexity of $K(y, f_{Y_2} , g)$ wrt $f_{Y_2}$ and $g$, we can confirm that the solution is optimal, and the proof is completed.
+Moreover, due to the convexity of $K(y, f_{Y_2} , g)$ wrt $f_{Y_2}$ and $g$, we can confirm that the Gaussian solution is optimal, and the proof is completed.